 [The Targum] explains every detail of this particular image, including its setting.
 The hut with the child at its door is "The House of God" at the summit of the mountain.
 Before it stands the youth Isaac that his father has brought there as an offering[, clad in a tunic adorned with red clavi].
-The crimson color of the interior of the modest hut raises its status to that of a sanctuary (according to the Pirke de R. Eliezer, chapter 31, this summit had already served as the site of the sacrifices of Adam, Abel, and Noah [Marc-Alain Ouaknin and Éric Smilévitch, eds., Chapitres de Rabbi Éliézer (Pirqé de Rabbi Éliézer): Midrach sur Genèse, Exode, Nombres, Esther, Les dix paroles, ed.
-Charles Mopsik (Lagrasse, France: Éditions Verdier, 1992), 186]).
+The crimson color of the interior of the modest hut raises its status to that of a sanctuary (according to the Pirke de R. Eliezer, chapter 31, this summit had already served as the site of the sacrifices of Adam, Abel, and Noah [Marc-Alain Ouaknin and Éric Smilévitch, eds., Chapitres de Rabbi Éliézer (Pirgé de Rabbi Éliézer): Midrach sur Genèse, Exode, Nombres, Esther, Les Dix Paroles, ed.
+Charles Mopsik (Lagrasse, France: Éditions Verdier, 1992), 31, p.
+186]).
 Each of the figures are seen from the back because, having been placed between the observer and the mountain, they are turned toward its summit and the sanctuary that crowns it.
 Abraham and Isaac, according to what is written in the Targum, thus foreshadow the "future generations" of Israel reunited behind them who stand before the Torah of the synagogue.
 Thus, the setting of the scene is completely explained, as well as the connection, within the same panel, between the sacra of the Temple and this Sacrifice of Isaac that includes an image of the first sanctuary of Yahweh.

-On the tradition of Abraham's vision of God's presence on the top of Mount Moriah and the identification of this site of sacrifice with the Jerusalem Temple Mount, see, for example, Targum Neofiti 22:14, from Martin McNamara, trans., Targum Neofiti 1: Genesis, vol. 1a of The Aramaic Bible (Collegeville, MN: Liturgical Press, 1992), 119; Hayim Nahman Bialik and Yehoshua Hana Ravnitzky, eds., The Book of Legends (Sefer Ha-Aggadah): Legends from the Talmud and Midrash, trans.
-William G. Braude (New York: Schocken Books, 1992), 41; Ginzberg, Legends of the Jews, 5:253n253; Psalm 76:3, from William G. Braude, ed., The Midrash on Psalms (Midrash Tehillim) (New Haven, CT: Yale University Press, 1959), 2:14-15; Genesis 22:15, from Rashi, The Torah with Rashi's Commentary Translated, Annotated, and Elucidated, Beresheis/Genesis, trans.
-Yisrael Isser Zvi Herczeg (Brooklyn, NY: Mesorah Publications, 1995), vol. 2, p.
-237; Genesis (Vayera) 22:14, from A. J. Rosenberg, ed., Mikraot Gedolot, vol. 1, Genesis and Exodus (Brooklyn: Judaica Press, 1993), 259; Genesis 22:14, from Meir Zlotowitz and Nosson Scherman, eds., Bereishis/ Genesis: A New Translation with a Commentary Anthologized from Talmudic, Midrashic, and Rabbinic Sources (Brooklyn: Mesorah Publications, 1986), 1:806-7; Genesis (Vayera) 56:10, from Freedman and Simon, Midrash Rabbah, 1:500-501.
+On the tradition of Abraham's vision of God's presence on the top of Mount Moriah and the identification of this site of sacrifice with the Jerusalem Temple mount, see, e.g., Martin McNamara, ed., Targum Neofiti 1, Genesis, translated, with apparatus and notes, Vol. 1a, Aramaic Bible (Collegeville, MN: Liturgical Press, 1992), 22:14, p.
+119; Hayim Nahman Bialik and Yehoshua Hana Ravnitzky, eds., The Book of Legends (Sefer Ha-Aggadah): Legends from the Talmud and Midrash, trans.
+William G. Braude (New York: Schocken Books, 1992), 41; Ginzberg, The Legends of the Jews, 5:253n253; William G. Braude, ed.
+The Midrash on Psalms (Midrash Tehillim), 2 vols.
+(New Haven, CT: Yale University Press, 1959), Psalm 76:3, Vol. 2, p.
+14-15; Rashi, The Torah with Rashi's Commentary Translated, Annotated, and Elucidated, Vol. 1: Beresheis/ Genesis, trans.
+Rabbi Yisrael Isser Zvi Herczeg (Brooklyn, NY: Mesorah Publications, 1995), 22:14, Vol. 2, p.
+237; A. J. Rosenberg, ed., Mikraot Gedoloth: Genesis and Exodus (Brooklyn, NY: Judaica Press, 1993), Genesis 22:14 Vayera, 1:259; Meir Zlotowitz and Nosson Scherman, eds., Bereishis/Genesis: A New Translation with a Commentary Anthologized from Talmudic, Midrashic and Rabbinic Sources (Brooklyn, NY: Mesorah Publications, 1986), 22:14, Vol. 1, pp. 806-807; Freedman and Simon, Midrash Rabbah, Genesis (Vayera) 56:10, pp. 500-501.

-196. See Margaret Barker, The Hidden Tradition of the Kingdom of God (London: Society for Promoting Christian Knowledge, 2007), 36.
-"This motif is based in part on the fact that only Abraham is mentioned as returning after the incident in Genesis 22:19."
-James L. Kugel, Traditions of the Bible (Cambridge, MA: Harvard University Press, 1998), 325.
+202 See Margaret Barker, The Hidden Tradition of the Kingdom of God (London: Society for Promoting Christian Knowledge, 2007), 36.
+"This motif is based in part on the fact that only Abraham is mentioned as returning after the incident in Genesis 22:19" (James L. Kugel, Traditions of the Bible [Cambridge, MA: Harvard University Press, 1998], 325).

-Schwartz, Tree of Souls, 171, gives the following summary of relevant Jewish traditions about "Isaac's ascent":
+Schwartz, Tree of Souls, 171 gives the following summary of relevant Iewish traditions about "Isaac's Ascent":